xyproto/orbiton/README.md

 * Type `iferr` on a single line in a Go or Odin program and press `return` to insert a suitable `if err != nil { return ... }` block, based on [koron/iferr](https://github.com/koron/iferr).
 * For C-like languages, missing parentheses are added to statements like `if`, `for` and `while` when return is pressed.
 * Generate code by using the ChatGPT API.
 See the [section above](#generate-code-automatically).
+* Correct mistakes as lines are typed in, but only if the OpenAI API key is set, and if the feature is enabled from the `ctrl-o` menu.

 ## Other features and limitations